Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Gas Network Modelling

+Here, $L$ denotes the length of the pipe.
+The flow rate $q$ is now only represented by the pressure difference in a pipe - the so-called Weymouth equation.
+It is the standard model to capture long-term planning behaviour of gas networks in the quasi-stationary regime.

+To summarize, the three models (M3)-(M2)-(M1) forms a hierarchy of gas transport models with decreasing fidelity.
+For later use, it is important to mention that they are characterized by an additive structure, i.e., they are related by adding or subtracting certain differential terms.
+Given a reliable accuracy control, they can be used in each individual pipe adopted to the local flow behaviour without any difficulty, since the state vector $u=(p,q)$ remains unchanged and hence two pipes can be easily interconnected by the continuity of $p$ and $q$. \\

 \textit{Modelling of Compressor Stations}.
 Compressor stations consist of at least one turbo compressor, where typically various ways of controlling the entire station are available (parallel, series, subsets).
 Thus a direct approach of modelling a compressor station leads to mixed integer control problems \cite{RoseSchmidtSteinbachEtAl2016}.
 As a simplification, an outer linear approximation of the feasible states of a compressor station is proposed in \cite{WaltherHiller2017}.
-This results in a characteristic diagram given by a polyhedral model in the ($Q$,$\Had$)-space.
-We make use of such compressor station models to be able to apply methods from continuous nonlinear optimization for optimal control tasks.
-Therefore, the adiabatic head $\Had$ of the compressor station (or, alternatively, the compressor power $P$ itself) is used as time-dependent control variable, while the underlying polyhedral model is incorporated as state constraint within the optimization procedures.
+This results in a characteristic diagram given by a polyhedral model in the ($Q$,$\Had$)-space, where $Q=q\rho_0/\rho$ is the volumetric flow rate in \si{\meter\cubed\per\second} and $\Had$ is the adiabatic head of the compressor defined by the gas compression from $p_\txt{in}$ to $p_\txt{out}$: